naninovel/docs/docs/api/index.md

 ; You can also use the following shortcut (@i command) for this wait mode.
 Lorem ipsum[i] dolor sit amet.

-; Start an SFX, print a message and wait for a skippable 5 seconds delay, then stop the SFX.
+; Start an SFX, print a message and wait for a skip-able 5 seconds delay, then stop the SFX.
 @sfx Noise loop:true
 Jeez, what a disgusting noise.
 Shut it down![wait i5][skipInput]
 @stopSfx Noise